akka/akka/akka-docs/src/main/paradox/scala/cluster-dc.md

 There can be many reasons for using more than one data center, such as:

 * Redundancy to tolerate failures in one location and still be operational.
-* Serve request from a location near the user to provide better responsiveness.
+* Serve requests from a location near the user to provide better responsiveness.
 * Balance the load over many servers.

 It's possible to run an ordinary Akka Cluster with default settings that spans multiple